 Note that some target platforms (WebGL, some consoles) do not have OS default fonts Unity can access for rendering text.
 For those platforms, Include Font Data will be ignored, and font data will always be included.
 All fonts to be used as fallbacks must be included in the project, so if you need to render international text or bold/italic versions of a font, you need to add a font file which has the required characters to the project, and set up that font in the Font Names list of other fonts which should use it as fallbacks.
 If the fonts are set up correctly, the fallback fonts will be listed in the Font Importer inspector, as References to other fonts in project.

 To create a custom font select ‘Create->custom font’ from the project window.
 This will add a custom font asset to your project library.

 The Ascii Start Offset field is a decimal that defines the Ascii index you would like to begin your Character Rects index from.
 For example, if your Ascii Start Offset is set to 0 then the capital letter A will be at index 65 but if the Ascii Start Offset is set to 65 then the letter A will be at index 0.
 You can consult the Ascii Table here but you should bear in mind that custom font uses the decimal ascii numbering system.

-Kerning can be set to define how close each character will be to the next character on the same line and Line spacing can be set to define how close each line will be to the next.
+Tracking can be set to modify how close each character will be to the next character on the same line and Line spacing can be set to define how close each line will be to the next.

 To create a font material you will need to import your font as a texture then apply that texture to a material, then drag your font material onto the Default Material section.